RS-Coop/convex-optimization-project/README.md

   - Implement ARC (Cooper)
 2. 03/13 - 03/20:
   - Finish testing ARC (Cooper)
-  - Add pre-existing ARC implementation (Jaden): https://github.com/dalab/subsampled_cubic_regularization/blob/master/scr.py existing implementation of full Hessian exists, porting my implementation to python might not be worth the time right now, I will focus on understanding sub-smapling first.
+  - Add pre-existing ARC implementation (Jaden): https://github.com/dalab/subsampled_cubic_regularization/blob/master/scr.py implementation of full Hessian (cholesky) ARC exists, porting my implementation to python might not be worth the time right now since we just want to use it to check but not in experiment (too slow), I will focus on understanding sub-sampling first.
   - Write hessian sub-sampling code (Both)
   - Start on logistic regression spambase problem (Jaden)
   - Start on shallow NN spambase problem (Cooper)